What is uveitis?

 - Light sensitivity (photophobia)

 If any symptoms are being experienced or uveitis is suspected, medical attention from a doctor, optician or ophthalmologist (eye specialist) should be sought with urgency.
+In addition, the free Ada app can be used to carry out a symptom assessment.

 Signs and symptoms of uveitis differ depending on what type of the condition is being experienced: